StarMetro (bus service): FLEX routes

-StarMetro also offers two "FLEX" route which connects residents in the Lake Jackson area to the Lake Jackson town center, where riders can transfer to the Big Bend and Forest routes.
-The other "FLEX" route serves residents in the Southside, where riders can transfer to the Dogwood, Gulf, Live Oak and Moss routes.
-Riders must call StarMetro two hours before they wish to be picked up in order to use the FLEX routes.
+This service connects residents in the Lake Jackson area to the Lake Jackson town center, where riders can transfer to the Big Bend and Forest routes.
+In the Southside area, riders can connect to multiple points of interest on the Southside or connect to the Gulf, Live Oak, Moss, Southwood and Dogwood routes.
+Southside residents will also be able to use the FLEX to connect to the Southside Transit Center, which is slated for construction in 2025.

 Dial-A-Ride

-Dial-A-Ride provides curb-to-curb transportation to citizens with a qualifying disability within 3/4 mile of StarMetro's fixed route system in compliance with the Americans with Disabilities Act.
+StarMetro's special transportation programs, collectively known as Dial-A-Ride, primarily provide next-day service for riders with disabilities or who are otherwise transportation dependent.
 Riders can schedule their rides online or over the phone up to fourteen days in advance.
 The service costs $2.50 per ride.